-Other metrics many include Adherence to Schedule, yields, energy efficiency, value stream performance, production targets, raw material waiting time and cycle time.
+Other metrics may include Adherence to Schedule, yields, energy efficiency, value stream performance, production targets, raw material waiting time and cycle time.
 Many companies also have a number of metrics that measure performance aspects unique to their industry.

 Operations Metrics and Supply Chain benefits

 As the figure below indicates the typical equipment focus (OEE) of most downtime monitoring solutions is not enough.
 There are many other factors other than OEE that must be included for a complete picture of performance.
-For example if schedules are not adhered to the resulting stock outs (raw material) can result in a significant loss of productive time impacting on cycle time and costs and ultimately the ability to satisfy customer demand.
+For example, if schedules are not adhered to, the resulting stock outs (raw material) can result in a significant loss of productive time impacting on cycle time and costs and ultimately the ability to satisfy customer demand.

-A Real-time Performance Management solution makes use of production information to capture the date and time of events and their duration in order to determine the variance from plan and the actual cycle times while manufacturing multiple different products on the same equipment.
+A Real-time Performance Management solution makes use of production information to capture the date and time of events and their duration in order to determine the variance from the plan and the actual cycle times while manufacturing multiple different products on the same equipment.

 This information is captured in the context of equipment, product, time, process, people and other parameters that influence performance.
-This provides users with the information needed for root cause analysis and a deeper understand of the problem.
+This provides users with the information needed for root cause analysis and a deeper understanding of the problem.